-Jigokudani Yaen-Koen - Home to Japanese Macaques, also known as Snow Monkeys, Jigokudani literally means 'hell's valley'.
-It is named this because of the steam and boiling water that bubbles out of small crevices in the ground.
+Jigokudani Yaen-Koen - Home to Japanese Macaques, also known as Snow Monkeys, Jigokudani literally means 'hell valley'.
+Named this because of the steam and boiling water that bubbles out of small crevices in the ground.
 It is in the baths of this hot water that the resident Japanese Macaques like to soak.
-The monkeys live in large social groups and it can be quite entertaining to watch their interactions.
+The monkeys live in large social groups, and it can be quite entertaining to watch their interactions.

-Zenkoji Temple - Built in the 7th Century, Zenkoji stores what many believe to be the first Buddhist statue brought to Japan.
-Zenkoji's main hall has a tunnel in its basement where visitors try to find and touch the 'key to paradise' in complete darkness.
+Zenkoji Temple - Founded 1400 years ago, Zenkoji stores what many believe to be the first Buddhist statue ever brought to Japan.
+Zenkoji's main hall has a tunnel in its basement in which visitors are trying to find and touch the 'key to paradise' in complete darkness.
 The key is attached to the wall and grants enlightenment to anybody who touches it.